 8. Assemble and test the hybrid switch

 Here’s the first try of the new hybrid switch.
-This is powering both the orange factory backlighting wire and the blue run source wire.
+This is powering both the orange factory backlighting wire and the purple run source wire.
 The black wire is grounded.

 9. Mock on the benchtop